victoria-lo/Gameo/gameo-documentation/src/pages/about.md

 description: About
 ---

-# Gameo - There's a game for anyone
+# Gameo - There's a Game for Everyone

 Games are a form of entertainment and pleasure to many of us.